 case off, revealing a solid-state drive

-dangling from its ribbon cable that was never
+dangling from its ribbon cable (never

-installed properly.
+installed properly).
 We removed the bogus

-utility apps, adware and garbage she'd
+utility apps, adware and garbage she had

 downloaded - then replaced battery, trackpad,